Is Capital Goods a Good Career Path? A Comprehensive Analysis

 What companies are in the capital goods field?

-For example, Union Pacific, which employs over 10,000 people and grosses over $10 billion per year in income.
+One example is Union Pacific, which employs over 10,000 people and grosses over $10 billion per year in income.
 Union Pacific, a railroad company, is involved in the creation of chemicals, automotive products, coal and other goods.
 Employees of Union Pacific can expect great benefits, including retirement plans, comprehensive health insurance, and tuition reimbursement.

 Another company in the capital goods field is General Electric, which employs over 10,000 people and grosses over $10 billion per year in revenue.
 GE handles manufacturing in different sectors, including aviation, power, and energy, producing weapons, wind turbines, electric motors and other capital goods.